-Prerequisite: DFT with a grade of C or higher.
+Prerequisite: DFT105 with a grade of C or higher, or by permission of instructor.
 An introduction and overview of three-dimensional (3D) CAD and a review of the basic concepts of 2D CAD in a lecture and lab format.
 The course will explain 3D CAD drafting techniques, commands, and terminology.
 Additional topics covered will include external references, paper space vs. model space, dimensioning, scaling, UCS manipulation, slicing and rendering/ modeling of three-dimensional solids.
 Instruction is through lectures, quizzes and CAD drawing lab assignments.